stratapp/stratapp-website/_blog/stratapp-is-a-consulting-goldmine.md

 The author, Ash Richardson, is ex-Accenture and PwC.
 Ash went onto become managing partner of Oyster Partners (now DigitasLBi), before lead roles in corporate finance and start-up venture capital.

-Ash has a deep understanding of the management consulting life cycle, and the value of onselling.
+Ash has a deep understanding of the consulting life cycle, and the value of onselling.

 \#stratapp helps **grow consulting revenue in all 4 quadrants**, noting the best LTV:CAC is top-right: